cdeaneGit/cDanPhase2/README.md

   d.
 Renaming the xml files will be required in any case due to the illegal character in each filename.

   e.
-Therefore, I vote for renaming the xml files to match the tif files and revising the xml files to reflect the change.
+Therefore, I plan to rename the xml files to match the tif files and revise the xml files to reflect the change.